mozilla/chromeless/packages/jetpack-core/docs/page-worker.md

   with any of the following keys:
   @prop [contentURL] {URL,string}
     The URL of the content to load in the panel.
-  @prop [onReady] {function}
-    A function callback that will be called when the DOM on the page is ready.
-    This can be used to know when your Page Worker instance is ready to be used, and also whenever the page is reloaded or another page is loaded in its place.
   @prop [allow] {object}
     An object with keys to configure the permissions of the Page Worker.
     The boolean key `script` controls if scripts from the page